In Cuban exile community in South Florida, all eyes are on their homeland and the sea

 The Coast Guard has warned boaters in the United States against attempting to enter Cuban waters to show support for demonstrators or to drop off aid — unless they have prior permission.
 Scofflaws face having their vessel seized, and penalties of up to $250,000 a day in fines and five years in prison.
 No one had sought permission as of Monday, Coast Guard spokeswoman Nicole Groll said.

 Cubans who set foot on U.S. soil after arriving by sea used to be allowed to stay in the United States, but President Barack Obama ended the “wet foot, dry foot” policy in his final days in office.
-Today, Cuban migrants often seek asylum, not unlike the large numbers of Venezuelan and Central Americans crossing the Mexico border.
+Today, Cuban migrants often seek asylum, not unlike the large numbers of Venezuelans and Central Americans crossing the Mexico border.

 Department of Homeland Security Secretary Alejandro Mayorkas, whose family fled Cuba by air when he was a baby, has warned Cubans (and Haitians, whose president was recently assassinated) against making the dangerous journey to the United States by sea.